 Another significant memory was riding in the backseat with my mother on the busiest highway of our hometown.
 A yellow Labrador Retriever was weaving in and out of the fast moving traffic causing a stir.
 I pleaded for my mom to stop and not understanding that her stopping would create more havoc, she said there was nothing we could do.
 My heart was broken because I thought for sure the dog would get hit and killed.

-Fast forward 30+ years with many life experiences in nature with my dog, Shyla, and many other creatures of the forest.
+Fast forward 30+ years with many life experiences in nature with my dog, Shyla, as well as many other creatures of the forest.
 Moments of connection and awe helped it become increasingly clear that animals have a sacred purpose on Earth--and most likely it is NOT about entertaining me.
-There certainly is much to learn about dignified living and group behavior from them.
+There certainly is much to learn about living with dignity and group behavior from them.

 It's not like I didn't laugh at Shyla or other animals when they fumbled in some silly or endearing way, or sought out wildlife while hiking and exploring--entertainment for sure--but I slowly grew out of the belief that animals were here for my purposes--as beasts of burdens, entertainment, or otherwise.

-I found myself almost too embarrassed to look as I thought about how it would feel if the same thing happened to me while I was just going to the grocery store.
-It's one thing to be famous as a human--we live in a culture that highly values entertainment and puts those that provide it on a pedestal.
-It's another thing to have it imposed on you without your consent or desire, as is the case with animals.
+I found myself becoming too embarrassed to look as I thought about how it would feel if the same thing happened to me while I was just going to the grocery store.

 But, I was curious too; I'd never been this close to bison.
 The inner struggle of wanting to witness and be in their majestic presence while at the same time not intrude was excruciating.
 A ranger finally came and instructed everyone to stay in their vehicles while she pushed and prodded the giant beasts out of the road.